-If you’re travelling to China and looking for some underrated cities to travel to then this is for you.
+If you’re travelling to China and looking for some underrated cities to travel to, then this is for you.
+Like most travellers, I had been obsessed with travelling to china since I can remember.
+It just seems like an unattainable, magical place to go.
+So when I found myself boarding the plane to Beijing I was more than ecstatic.
 You probably know all about Beijing, Shanghai, Xian and Hong Kong, but I bet you don’t know a few of these cities listed below.
-I’m a lover of the underrated and in China, there are hundreds of them.
+I’m a lover of the underrated cities and in China, there are hundreds of them.

 Have you been to China?
 Where are some cities you would like to go?
 Share in the comments!